Photovoltaic installer - tasks and responsibilities

 It is known as the heart of the installation.
 It regulates the operation of the PV system.
 Its task is also to provide protection during a fault, during a power failure in the grid.
 In this case, it disconnects the PV system and interrupts energy distribution.
 The inverter can be mounted externally or internally.
 There are 3 types of inverters: central inverters, micro inverters and string inverters.

 - Mounting system - allows panels to be mounted on a variety of roof types and surfaces.

 It is most often made of stainless steel and/or aluminium, due to the fact that these materials are rust-resistant.

-- Wiring - cables connecting installations to the internal network
+- Wiring - cables connecting the installations to the internal network.

 Specialised accessories are needed to connect everything together.
 These include AC/DC protection, junction boxes, MC4 connectors and splitters.
 This cabling should be resistant to harsh weather conditions and UV rays.